shpach/EZ-Review/README.md

  1. First clone the repository to your local machine.
  2. You will also need a collection of research papers so that we can actually rank documents!
 We will use the NIPS dataset found [here](https://www.kaggle.com/benhamner/nips-papers/data).
 Please download `papers.csv`, unzip the download, and place the `papers.csv` in the **top-level directory** of the cloned repository.
- 3. Now you can install the necessary dependencies, like below:
+ 3. Now you can install the necessary dependencies, like so:
 ```bash
 pip3 install -r requirements.txt
 ```